 Building fences at home is a smart and savvy way to save money, but it can be a daunting task when working with concrete.
 There are countless brands, mixes, and techniques that people use to secure fence posts, and knowing what to do is difficult.
 Using the best concrete mix for your fencing project will help you feel more comfortable with this large task.

-The overall best concrete mix for fence posts is the SIKA Postfix Fence Post Mix.
+The overall best concrete mix for setting fence posts is the SIKA Postfix Fence Post Mix.
 Although it’s not really a concrete mix, but an expanding foam, this is a better alternative than concrete for fence posts.
 It’s very convenient, easy to use, and fast-setting, which makes it perfect even for beginners.

 Though SIKA Postfix Fence Post Mix has a high rating from customers overall, there are other fence post mixes with similar ratings and qualities.
 Not all mixes work for every type of soil, fence, and time of year, but below are suggestions that will guarantee you find the mix you are looking for.